HugoHugo/hugohugo.github.io/index.md

     - Pioneered deployment to clusters (Kubernetes on premise and in Google Cloud)
     - Leader of a team with four other students, reported to faculty member who founded and directed the project
 2. [Python package development (click)](https://github.com/Sygic/sygic-maps-services-python) and data generation using Python's Pandas and geospatial data while interning at Sygic

+### Java

+1. Wrote a [RESTful multi threaded Java web-server](https://github.com/HugoHugo/peckish-javaBackend) that served a phone application we developed called [Peckish](https://github.com/Eldjotnar/peckish#peckish)

+### R

-3. [Machine Learning: Student performance analysis (click)](mlearn.html) in collaboration with Bridget Koehler and Evan Holmes, used a dataset from UCI and various algorithms (My sections are Linear Model, SVM, Hierarchical Cluster) to analyze student performance in two schools in Portugal.
+1. [Machine Learning: Student performance analysis (click)](mlearn.html) in collaboration with Bridget Koehler and Evan Holmes, used a dataset from UCI and various algorithms (My sections are Linear Model, SVM, Hierarchical Cluster) to analyze student performance in two schools in Portugal.
 This was a final project for a class at St. Olaf College
-4. [Airbnb Price Influencer Analysis (click)](airbnb-price-influencer-analysis.html) in collaboration with Xiaotian Fan, used a dataset from insideairbnb.com to analyze which factors influence the price of an Airbnb listing for places in Amsterdam, the Netherderlands.
+2. [Airbnb Price Influencer Analysis (click)](airbnb-price-influencer-analysis.html) in collaboration with Xiaotian Fan, used a dataset from insideairbnb.com to analyze which factors influence the price of an Airbnb listing for places in Amsterdam, the Netherderlands.
 This was also a final project for a class at St. Olaf College.